JioMeet not working on Windows 10 – Hi there! If you are looking for how to fix it, then you’ve landed on the right page.

 Actually, all we need is to open up the temp folder, and it’s an easy way to do so by using the run box.

 Similarly, you need to now open up another temp folder.
 For this, the same procedure you need to follow.
-Just you need to write %temp% and then hit enter to open up that temp folder.
+You need to write %temp% and then hit enter to open up that temp folder.
 After opening that one, delete all those files.
-If any file is not getting deleted, then just skip it.
+If any file is not getting deleted, then skip it.

 Delete JioMeet and reinstall it